 When to see a doctor

-Although back pain is a common symptom of spinal and vertebral tumors, there are many other causes of back pain.
-Most back pain isn't caused by a tumor.
+There are many causes of back pain, and most back pain isn't caused by a tumor.
 But because early diagnosis and treatment are important for vertebral tumors, see your doctor about your back pain if:

 - It's persistent and progressive